THE DIRTY FREEDOM DIFFERENCE: Is this you??

 - You might discover that you like African food.

 In my case, all of these happened to me!
 Again, though every participant's experience will be different, just be aware that you could be in for a hell of a ride not just in the act of climbing Kilimanjaro, but also for the rest of your life.
+But be assured: It is not necessary for any of these things to happen.
+Just know that the possibilities are endless.

 For me, my situation was somewhat grim before I ventured to Africa in September 2016.
 As mentioned in the previous page, I am an insurance coverage trial attorney by profession.
 As of April 2016, I was overweight, depressed, in a bad relationship, and completely burned out with work.
 It wasn't that I didn't like my clients or the job--I did.
 However, the years of fighting 24-7 for my clients took a serious toll.
 I was also very bored with my life.
 I felt that I had nothing to look forward to--no purpose--just driving my desk each day at the computer, hoping to retire soon and start traveling.
 I had already done two epic bicycle rides: one from Seattle to San Francisco, and the other the Oregon Coast.